MarkoSokser/Inform7-Jigsaw-game/story.md

 Figure of FinalCorridorImage is the file "coridor.png".
 Figure of ControlRoomImage is the file "final_test.png".
 Figure of JigsawChamberImage is the file "jigsaw_man.png".
+Figure of FreedomImage is the file "freedom.png".
+Figure of PuppetImage is the file "puppet.png";